vmagnin/cairo-fortran/README.md

 # cairo-fortran

 This repository contains the libcairo bindings for Fortran from the [gtk-fortran project](https://github.com/vmagnin/gtk-fortran/) available as a separate _fpm_ package.

+Remark: it was cloned from the now unavailable @brocolis' repository (latest 5th September 2021 version).

 ## Testing cairo-fortran